apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 * Add the `mgmt/newtmgr/transport/ble` package to `pkg.deps` parameter to enable BLE transport.
 * Add the `mgmt/newtmgr/transport/nmgr_shell` package to
 the `pkg.deps` parameter,  and add `SHELL_TASK: 1` to the `syscfg.vals` parameter to enable serial transport.
+* Add the `mgmt/newtmgr/transport/nmgr_uart` package, and add `SHELL_TASK: 1` to enable serial communication over a UARTport.

 <br>